Peyton Tuthill at National Outdoor Leadership School

 Ashley BS – Health and Nutrition

-Maddie BS - Physical Therapy school in Fall 2017
+Maddie BS - Accepted into Physical Therapy School Fall 2017

 Announcing the roll out of the first ever National Automated Standardized Victim Notification system, called ICOTS Vine.
 It is a 10 year dream turned reality for Pat Tuthill who has advocated for victims.
 Victims whose offenders transfer between states will be able to contact their state's Compact Office and sign up to be notified when the offender requests a transfer, is approved, departs, arrives, violates conditions of supervision, returns to the sending state, or when he or she is no longer under supervision.
 Victims of domestic violence and stalking will no longer have to guess on the status of the perpetrator and their own safety.
 The Peyton Tuthill Foundation has worked with the National Commission over the past 12 months to turn the dream into a reality by reviewing notification scripts and testing the system.
 Once the Victim Safety Brochure is complete, it will be available from this site.